JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-ssh/github-git-keys/index.md

 # Keys

-* The best way to work with GitHub & SSH Kezs
+* The best way to work with GitHub & SSH Keys
 * How to use Windows' OpenSSH config to manage multiple GitHub Keys